Port of Spain: Government

 Port of Spain is administered by the Port of Spain City Corporation.
 There are 12 councillors and 4 aldermen.
 The mayor is elected from the membership of the council.

 The council is presided over by the mayor, who is effectively the chief custodian of the city.
 It formulates policy and gives direction for the running of the city through a number of standing committees which each meet at least once per month.

 Decisions are then ratified at the statutory meeting of the council, which takes place on the last Wednesday of each month.
 The policies and directives of the council are executed by the administrative arm of the corporation, which is headed by the chief executive officer and has under her charge a number of senior officers and a workforce of about 3,000 daily-paid and 300 monthly-paid employees.

 The chief executive officer and her staff are public servants functioning under the regulations of the Statutory Authorities Service Commissions Ordinance.

 Mayors

 Following an election in 1887, Michel Maxwell Philip became the mayor, a position that had previously been held by only whites.
 Bridget Brereton wrote in her 2002 book Race Relations in Colonial Trinidad 1870–1900 that "perhaps this marks the emergence of the coloured man as a political force in Trinidad".

-Joel Martinez is the current mayor of Port of Spain.
+Chinua Alleyne is the current mayor of Port of Spain.